 Should You Pay an Annual Fee for Your Reward Credit Card?

 When the average consumer is shopping around for a credit card, their biggest consideration may be how much it will cost them.
 What’s the APR?
-Should I choose a no annual fee card?
-What are the other fees?
+Should I choose a

 How to Negotiate the Credit Card Reconsideration Line

 The 3 Things That Hold People Back From Their Dream Vacations

 You landed here at RewardExpert because you are curious about points and miles.
 But if you’re not using them yet, or you’re just wading in the kiddie pool collecting miles on a bunch of different airlines when you fly, maybe using the same airline reward credit card you’ve had for a decade I have to ask, what’s holding you back?

 How Does Applying for Credit Cards Affect Your Credit?

 One of the main things that keeps people from taking advantage of the myriad generous reward credit card bonus offers out there is the fear that applying for credit cards will have a negative impact on their credit score.

 What Credit Score Do You Need to Apply for Reward Cards?

 The 5 Things You Need to Get in the Miles Game